cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/build-tools/maven.html.md

 title: Maven
 ---

-## <a id='intro'></a>Introduction ##

-Using the "cf-maven-plugin" plugin, it's possible to deploy an application directly from Maven.
+Using the cf-maven-plugin plugin, you can deploy an application directly from Maven.
 This is useful as it means being able to store the Cloud Foundry application manifest in pom.xml.

-## <a id='install-the-plugin'></a>Install the plugin ##
+## <a id='install-the-plugin'></a>Install the Plugin ##

-Add the following to the plugins node of pom.xml;
+Add the following to the plugins node of pom.xml:

 ~~~xml
 <plugin>